MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--governance-and-compliance.md

   - Ensures accessibility and compliance with regulatory requirements.
   - Expands archiving beyond SharePoint to include CRM, logistics, finance, and other document repositories.
 - Automated Archiving with Power Automate—workflows move records to designated archive locations as part of the lifecycle policy.
+- Automated metadata tagging is introduced to classify and protect sensitive information.
+- Retention policies are systematically enforced through automation, ensuring regulatory compliance.
+- Formal metadata schema is fully applied to:
+  - Identify personal data.
+  - Define retention requirements—how long data should be stored.
+  - Clarify the purpose of storage and regulatory requirements.
+  - Apply disposition policies—deletion and archival timelines.
+  - Set Trigger Dates (when rules start to apply based on laws, regulations, or company policies) such as signing date, decision date, publish date, employee exit date, purchase date.

 #### Impacts (400)